-Every year, thousands of Americans, (and indeed people from all over the world) take part in different medical research studies.
+Every year, thousands of Americans, (and people from all over the world) take part in different medical research studies.

 For many the main reason for becoming a human guinea pig is the chance to earn some extra cash.
 Yes, you can indeed make money by participating in clinical trials.